Grand Union Orchestra: Early years

 Grand Union Orchestra was born out of The Grand Union, a touring music theatre company founded in 1982 by Tony Haynes, John Cumming, Julie Eaglen, and David Bradford.
 Its roots can be traced further back, to the left-wing theatre scene of the 1970s.
-Tony Haynes and Chris Biscoe were previously members of the jazz rock group RedBrass (1975-79), itself an offshoot of the Belt & Braces Roadshow political theatre company.
+Tony Haynes and Chris Biscoe were previously members of the jazz rock group RedBrass (1975–79), itself an offshoot of the Belt & Braces Roadshow political theatre company.

 Grand Union's first production was Jelly Roll Soul, based on the life and music of the New Orleans jazz pioneer Jelly Roll Morton.
 The show had original compositions by Haynes alongside classics made famous by Morton, and starred Tony Armatrading and Claudette Williams.
 The script was by John Cumming, who went on to found the London Jazz Festival with his production company Serious.

 The company's third show, Strange Migration, was premiered in 1983 and toured the UK in three 10-week runs.

 In 1984, the company was commissioned by the Greater London Council to celebrate its "Year Against Racism", creating The Song of Many Tongues and using the title Grand Union Orchestra for the first time.
 The show was performed at the Stratford-upon-Avon festival, Tring Jazz Festival, Nottingham Festival and Wigan Jazz Festival in 1986.

 Membership

 The orchestra consists of between 15 and 18 members.
 Membership is fluid, with performers drawn from a roster of around thirty musicians.
 There has been a core of regular members since the early 1980s including Tony Haynes, Chris Biscoe, Claude Deppa, Ros Davies and Gerry Hunt.
 Internationally acclaimed musicians of more than 50 nationalities have played with the orchestra, many of whom are first generation immigrants.

-Chris Smith, the Labour MP for Islington South & Finsbury and later Secretary of State for Culture, Media and Sport, was a Grand Union director in the mid-1990s.
+Chris Smith, the former MP for Islington South & Finsbury and later Secretary of State for Culture, Media and Sport, was a Grand Union director in the mid-1990s.
 Originally based in Clerkenwell, London EC1, the organisation's offices and studios have moved gradually east to Shoreditch, Spitalfields and Bethnal Green since the 1990s.